d365collaborative/d365fo.tools/docs/Get-D365LcsAssetFile.md

 E.g.
 -AssetName "*ISV*"

-Default value is "*" which will search for all assets
+Default value is "*" which will search for all assets via the Name property

 ```yaml
 Type: String